AscendNTNU/ros-workshop/README.md

 ### Services

-Now that we know the box which is closest we have to tell control to fly to that box.
+Now that we have the tools to know where we ought to fly, we have to tell control to fly to that position.
 To do this we will use something called *ROS services*.
 Services work in a different way than publishers and subscribers.
 The analogy is that publishers and subscribers work as a radio station transmitting and a radio device listening.
 The radio station is constantly transmitting (which is publishing in ROS) for example music and a radio is tuning into the radio station channel (which is the topic in ROS) and listens to the music (subscribes).
+Services are more or less just function calls between nodes in ROS.
+So the Control node can set up a function, e.g. "take off" and the AI node can call that function.

-Services are like you and you friend sending emails to each other.
+The analogy is that services are like you and you friend sending emails to each other.
 You craft a message and send it, and it will only be received once by your friend, but you and your friend can send as many emails you want.
 In other words you will not be constantly transmitting as in the case with publishers.

 With services you can also check if the message was received successfully or an error occurred.
 Think of it as if your friend gave you their email address with a typo, and then your email client returns your message with an error that the email address doesn't exist after you've sent it.
 There might also be a case where your friend expects a kok of an ITGK assignment and you've sent the kok for Matte 1 instead, where your friend will notify back that they've already handed in the kok for Matte 1.